johannes-bjorkdahl/birding-vibing/README.md

 ## Performance Notes

-- GBIF API limits results to 300 per request
+- **GBIF API** limits results to 300 per request
+- **Artportalen API** supports up to 1000 results per request
 - For large datasets, use specific filters to narrow your search
 - Download options are available for further analysis
 - The dataset contains 116+ million observations, so filtering is essential
+- Recent dates (last 7 days) automatically use Artportalen API for faster, real-time data

 ## Contributing